joranquinten/webcolortool/README.md

 ## Usage

-Paste a `;` separated string of Hexadecimal color codes and the app wil render all of the colors to a grid with their `hex`, `rgb` and `hsl` values generated.
+Paste a `;` separated string of color codes and the app wil render all of the colors to a grid with their `hex`, `rgb` and `hsl` values generated.
 The values can be copied to the clipboard.
-The aim of the grid is providing a visual reference to a color scheme.

 ## Contributing